Meg White: Mainstream breakthrough (2001–2006)

-The White Stripes's fifth album Get Behind Me Satan saw the pair experimenting on their sound, with White using percussion bells, maracas and tambourines.
-Critically acclaimed, it was released in 2005 and won the band their second Grammy for Best Alternative Music Album.
-She performed lead vocals on "Passive Manipulation", for which Rob Sheffield of Rolling Stone described her vocals as "chilling" while Matthew Murphy of Pitchfork thought that the song "begs the gentle suggestion that Meg not be allowed to sing lead".
+The White Stripes experimented with their sound on their fifth album, Get Behind Me Satan, with White using percussion bells, maracas, and tambourines.
+The album was released in 2005 and won the band their second Grammy for Best Alternative Music Album.
+White performed lead vocals on "Passive Manipulation", for which Rob Sheffield of Rolling Stone described her vocals as "chilling" while Matthew Murphy of Pitchfork thought that the song "begs the gentle suggestion that Meg not be allowed to sing lead."
 She appears in the documentary The Fearless Freaks (2005), which chronicles the rock band the Flaming Lips.
-She performed with the White Stripes in the 2005 pilot episode of From the Basement.

-White modeled for Marc Jacobs' 2006 Spring line.
-Two of her pictures appeared in the March 2006 issue of ELLE.
-She was chosen by Bob Odenkirk to compose a drum theme for Dax Shepard's character in the 2006 film Let's Go to Prison; against Odenkirk's wishes however, the studio removed it from the film.
-The White Stripes guest starred on The Simpsons in an episode titled "Jazzy and the Pussycats", which first aired on September 17, 2006.
-White had previously expressed interest in a Simpsons role, saying: "A guest appearance would be amazing.
+White modeled for Marc Jacobs' 2006 Spring line and the March 2006 issue of Elle.
+She was chosen to compose a drum theme for the film Let's Go to Prison (2006) by director Bob Odenkirk; however, it was removed.
+The White Stripes guest starred on The Simpsons in the episode "Jazzy and the Pussycats", which first aired in September 2006.
+She had previously expressed interest in a Simpsons role, saying: "A guest appearance would be amazing.
 I wouldn't want to be in a Lisa episode.
 They're kind of boring.
 Maybe a Homer one would be better."